MrT-Stephens/Random-Starter-C-Projects/README.md

 # Random-Starter-CPP-Projects
-This is all the C++ projects that were the first two universtiy assessments in university.
+This is all the C++ projects that were my first two universtiy assessments.